Affordable, compassionate care that pays it forward

 - Heartworm Test – $35

-** A rabies vaccination must be administered by a veterinarian and requires a routine vet exam (or a recheck exam at vet’s discretion)
+* By law, a rabies vaccination can only be administered to dogs by a veterinarian, and therefore requires a standard vet exam (or a recheck exam at vet’s discretion)

 Why choose us to spay/neuter your pet?

 Our veterinarians perform more than 6,000 affordable surgeries every year, and every single one is important to us.